The tibial nerve is one of two terminal branches of the sciatic nerve and supplies the leg and foot with motor and sensory supply.

 - sural nerve

 - medial and lateral plantar nerves

-- motor supply: posterior compartment of the leg, sole of the foot
+- motor supply: posterior compartment of the thigh, sole of the foot

 - sensory supply: articular branches to hip, ankle and foot joints; cutaneous branches to posterior calf and sole of the foot

-Fibers arise from the L4-S3 nerve roots and forms one of two parts of the sciatic nerve.
-Forms its own discrete nerve after the terminal division of the sciatic nerve, usually in the lower-third of the thigh.
+Fibers arise from the L4 to S3 nerve roots and form one of two parts of the sciatic nerve.
+It forms its own discrete nerve after the terminal division of the sciatic nerve, usually in the lower-third of the thigh.

 Passes straight down through the popliteal fossa, posteriorly to the popliteal vessels, to pass inferiorly between the heads of gastrocnemius and deep the soleus muscle.
 Emerges to pass inferiorly to the flexor retinaculum in the tarsal tunnel, enclosed in a synovial sheath containing the posterior tibial vessels.